 Scuba Diving in Cozumel

 There are more than 45 dive sites around Cozumel, with diving conditions for all levels.
-The south side of the island has been a marine park for over 20 years.
+The island’s south side has been a marine park for over 20 years.
 The reef here is incredibly healthy, with 105 different coral types and close to 300 species of fish.
-In the shallow south reefs’ clear waters, scuba divers often encounter Hawksbill Turtles, Eagle Rays, schooling Jacks, Eels, huge Lobsters, and the endemic frogfish found hiding in the coral heads.
+In the shallow south reefs’ clear waters, scuba divers often encounter Hawksbill Turtles, Eagle Rays, schooling Jacks, Eels, giant Lobsters, and the endemic frogfish found hiding in the coral heads.

 Along Cozumel’s coastline, dive sites become progressively deeper and more challenging towards the island’s center.
-Mind-blowing drop-offs and coral topography create an intricate maze ripe for exploration, and dive sites such as the Palancar Caves, La Francesa, Punta Sur, Cedral, and Colombia feature massive coral formations and swim-throughs full of marine life.
+Mind-blowing drop-offs and coral topography create an intricate maze ripe for exploration.
+Dive sites such as the Palancar Caves, La Francesa, Punta Sur, Cedral, and Colombia feature massive coral formations and swim-throughs full of marine life.